foyez/regex/README.md

 Special characters in JS regex are: ^ $ \ . * + ? ( ) [ ] { } |

-So to match an asterisks, you'd use:
+So to match an asterisks, you'd use: \* instead of just *

-\*

-Instead of just *
 ```

 ![Regular expression rule 8](./img/regex8.png)